bmaletskiy/DormitoryApp/README.md

 - `IXmlSearchStrategy` — common interface for searching
 - `SaxSearchStrategy`, `DomSearchStrategy`, `LinqXmlSearchStrategy` — concrete strategies
-- The UI allows switching the strategy from a picker and runs the same search request with the chosen implementation. :contentReference[oaicite:2]{index=2}
+- The UI allows switching the strategy from a picker and runs the same search request with the chosen implementation. :contentReference

-Transformation is handled by a separate component (XSLT → HTML) and saves the result as `output.html`. :contentReference[oaicite:3]{index=3}
+Transformation is handled by a separate component (XSLT → HTML) and saves the result as `output.html`. :contentReference

 ---